-If you would use Simon Sinek’s Golden Circle, the strategy would be the “why”, the roadmap the “what”, and the objectives the “how”.
+If you used Simon Sinek’s Golden Circle, the strategy would be the “why”, the roadmap, the “what”, and the objectives, the “how”.

 Technical components of an SEO strategy

 What components you use and by what degree depends on your business and market.
 A locally-driven business, say a retail chain, needs to focus on different SEO components than a B2B site.
-A marketplace or social network is very different from an e-commerce business or publisher.
+A marketplace or social network differs greatly from an e-commerce business or publisher.

 I distinguish between six technical SEO components: